Alliance Manchester Business School – University of Manchester

 The Round 1 MBA application deadline is October 1, 2023.
 The Round 2 application deadline is November 19, 2023.
 The Round 3 deadline is January 7, 2024.
 The Round 4 deadline is February 4, 2024.
 The Round 5 deadline is March 3, 2024.
 The Round 6 deadline is April 7, 2024.
 The Round 7 deadline is May 5, 2024.
 The Round 8 deadline is June 2, 2024.

 What percent of AMBS MBA students are women?

 The percentage of the class at AMBS that are women is 46%.

 The Class Profile

-AMBS enrolled 99 students in the Class of 2024, which includes 45% women and a staggering 95% international students.
-The class had experience in a variety of industries before entering the MBA program, including 25% in financial services, 16% in technology, 11% in consulting and 8% in consumer goods.
-New students had an average of 6.5 years of professional work experience upon matriculating.
+AMBS enrolled 96 students in the Class of 2025, which includes 46% women and a staggering 94% international students.
+The class had experience in a variety of industries before entering the MBA program, including 28% in financial services, 15% in technology/telecom, and 13% in consulting.
+Their average GMAT score landed at 639.